Supreme Court of California: Reputation

-As the Wall Street Journal said in 1972:
+As The Wall Street Journal stated, in 1972:

 The state's high court over the past 20 years has won a reputation as perhaps the most innovative of the state judiciaries, setting precedents in areas of criminal justice, civil liberties, racial integration, and consumer protection that heavily influence other states and the federal bench.

 Statistical analyses conducted by LexisNexis personnel at the Court's request indicate that the decisions of the Supreme Court of California are by far the most followed of any state supreme court in the United States.
 Between 1940 and 2005, 1,260 decisions of the Court were expressly followed by out-of-state courts (meaning that those courts expressly found the Court's reasoning persuasive and applied it to the cases before them).

 Many important legal concepts have been pioneered or developed by the Court, including strict liability for defective products, fair procedure, negligent infliction of emotional distress, palimony, insurance bad faith, wrongful life, and market-share liability.

 The major film studios in and around Hollywood and the high-tech firms of Silicon Valley both fall under the Court's jurisdiction.
 Thus, the Court has decided a number of cases by, between, and against such companies, as well as several cases involving Hollywood celebrities and high-tech executives.

 The California Supreme Court and all lower California state courts use a different writing style and citation system from the federal courts and many other state courts.
 California citations have the year between the names of the parties and the reference to the case reporter, as opposed to the national standard (the Bluebook) of putting the year at the end.
 For example, the famous case Marvin v.
 Marvin, which established the standard for non-marital partners' ability to sue for their contributions to the partnership, is rendered Marvin v.
 Marvin (1976) 18 Cal.3d 660 [134 Cal.Rptr.
 815, 557 P.2d 106] in California style, while it would be Marvin v.
 Marvin, 18 Cal.
 3d 660, 557 P.2d 106, 134 Cal.
 Rptr.
 815 (1976), in Bluebook style.
 The California citation style, however, has always been the norm of common law jurisdictions outside the United States, including England, Canada and Australia.